chanzuckerberg/open-science/collections/_resources/overview.md

 Open science can be practiced in many different ways.
-View our [What is open science?](/open-science/resources/what_open/) topic page for more information on the range of open science methods.
+View our [What is open science?](/open-science/resources/what_open/) topic page for more information on a range of open science methods.

 ## Why open science?

 If you are just beginning to explore open science practices, it can feel like a lot of work!
-The [Why open science?](/open-science/resources/what_open/) topic page will help you understand why this work is worth it, for yourself, the scientific community, and the world at large.
+The [Why open science?](/open-science/resources/what_open/) topic page will help you understand why this work is worth it: for yourself, the scientific community, and the world at large.

 ## Getting credit for open science

-Many of the open science approaches described on this site relate to activities for specific projects.
+Many of the open science approaches described on this site relate to practicing open science for specific projects.
 The [Getting credit for open science](/open-science/resources/credit) topic page helps you receive and document credit for engaging in open science activities.